brennanhfredericks/network-monitor-client/README.md

+# network monitor
+---
+a python 3 library to parse network frames received by a wired network interface controller operating in promiscuous mode

+Each protocol is defined in the appropriate layer and register, unknown protocols are logged to file for analysis and to add to definition

+# basic usage:

+## command line:
+  - list availiable network interfaces
+  `python3 network_monitor.py -li`
+  - list gateways
+  `python3 network_monitor.py -lg`
+  - listen on network interface, requires superuser privileges `sudo python3 network_monitor.py -i <interface name> `
+## Installation

-# TODO
+### TODO

     - Add type hints and annotations and start using mypy
     - Add functionality to group TCP packets into stream
     - Packet_Submitter
       - functionality to asynchronously post data to server, and test when server available
       - functionality to remove log files when data has is succesfully posted to server
     - 802.2 Packet
       - Individual LSAP addresses parsers.
 Only implmented SNAP extension parser
     - IPv4 outstanding functionality:
       - implement checksum verifier
     - IPv6 outstanding functionality:
       - implement parsers for decoding extension headers, only extracting header first two bytes to get to upper layer protocol
       - extension headers is part of IP protocol numbers. need specific list of extension headers to stop while loop extraction.
     - ICMP outstanding functionality
       - implement checksum verifier
     - ICMPv6 outstanding functionality
       -  implement checksum verifier
     - IGMP outstanding functionality
       - implement checksum verifier
     - TCP outstanding functionality
       - implement checksum verifier
     - UDP outstanding functionality
       - implement checksum verifier

-# Outstanding
+### Outstanding
     - Packet Submitter
       - use to send data monitor server api
       -
           - periodically check if server is available, if available send store data and clear disk data
     - Packet Filter
       - use filter packets based on protocols and flags

-# Implemented
+### Implemented

     - Network Listerner
       - functionality listen on a single ethernet interface